Early Childhood Education (ECHE)

 Prerequisite: 60 hours.

 ECHE 4399.
-Student Teaching in the Kindergarten Classroom.
+Student Teaching Early Child Classroom.
 3 Hours.

 Prerequisite: Admission to Student Teaching Program.